d4software/QueryTree/README.md

 ### Building Binaries

 You may need to build a release binary to be run with the [.NET Core 2.0.x runtime](https://www.microsoft.com/net/download/core#/runtime).
 These binaries can be used on systems without the full .NET Core SDK.
+To build the initial binaries you need the .NET Core SDK installed.

 To build a release binary from the project root execute: